shamanec/GADS-devices-provider/docs/setup.md

 1. Open the running `GADS` UI.
 2. Log in with an admin user
 3. Navigate to `Admin > Providers administration`
-4. Provide all needed data and add the new provider config.
+4. Set all required data and add the new provider configuration in the DB.

 ### Create provider data folder - optional
 **NB** This folder will be used to store logs, apps and get files needed by the provider.
 You can skip this step and then starting the provider will look for `apps` and `logs` folders relative to the folder where the provider binary is located.
 For example if you run the provider in `/Users/shamanec/Gads-provider` then it will look for `apps` and `logs` in `/Users/shamanec/Gads-provider/apps` and `/Users/shamanec/Gads-provider/logs` respectively.
 If you create a specific folder and provide it on startup - then the path will be relative to it.

 1. Create a folder on your machine that will be accessible to the provider - name it any way you want.
-2. Open the newly created folder and inside create two more folders - `apps` and `logs`
+2. Open the newly created folder and inside create three more folders - `apps`, `logs`, `conf`

 ### Golang
 * Install Go 1.21 or higher